kaizhu717/kaizhu717/content/authors/admin/_index.md

 - Visitors
 ---

 I am broadly interested in how technology impacts our economy, culture, and society.
-In particular, my work during the PhD program focus on bias, inequality, and polarization in digital information systems.
+Have training in both economics and computer science, I apply statistical modeling, causal inference, and machine learning to large-scale empirical and data-oriented research.
+In particular, my work during Ph.D. focus on bias, inequality, and polarization in digital information systems and how can we address these issues and design better online social systems